Tibrim/docker-ubuntu-jdk8/README.md

 # docker-ubuntu-jdk8
-Docker image with the latest JDK 8 on latest Ubuntu official image
+Docker image with the latest Oracle JDK 8 on Ubuntu's `latest` official image

 ## JDK Installation